 The Company conducts businesses and investments with focus on long-term and sustainable growth.
-The Vision, Core Value, and Mission for the core business as determined by the Board of Directors are as follows.
+The Vision, Core Value, and Mission for the business operations as established by the Board of Directors are as follows.

 VISION

 To be the leading global company in coal and renewable energy businesses